zcysky/zcysky.github.io/_pages/about.md

 News
 ------
+- 2025.8: One paper got accepted at LMPL workshop@OOPSLA 2025.
-- 2025.5: I will start an internship at AWS, working with [Dr. Joey Dodds](https://www.linkedin.com/in/joey-dodds-4b462a41/) this summer!
+- 2025.5: I will start an internship at AWS, working with [Dr. Joey Dodds](https://www.linkedin.com/in/joey-dodds-4b462a41/) and [Dr. Victor Nicolet](https://victornicolet.github.io/) this summer!
 Please contact me if you are also in Portland, OR!
 - 2025.2: I will attend SoCalPLS 2025!
 - 2025.1: I will be in Denver for POPL 2025, looking forward to seeing you at my talk, and the KAT session I host!
 - 2024.11: One paper got accepted at POPL 2025.